-- The duration and preservation of the fund - The purpose of the Organization and the donor-restricted endowment fund - General economic conditions - The possible effects of inflation and deflation - The expected total return from income and the appreciation of investments - Other resources of the Organization - The investment policies of the Organization - When appropriate, alternatives to spending from donor-restricted endowment funds and the possible effects on the Organization with the Organization's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.
-To cover reasonable expenses incurred in connection with the administration and stewardship of the endowment, the Organization also has a policy of applying a charge to its endowment fund's average fair value over the prior twelve quarters.
-Effective October 1, 2014, this charge was increased from 75 basis points (0.75%) to 100 basis points (1%) of its endowment fund's average fair value over the prior twelve quarters.
+- The duration and preservation of the fund - The purpose of the Organization and the donor-restricted endowment fund - General economic conditions - The possible effects of inflation and deflation - The expected total return from income and the appreciation of investments - Other resources of the Organization - The investment policies of the Organization - When appropriate, alternatives to spending from donor-restricted endowment funds and the possible effects on the Organization

-The Organization has a policy of appropriating for distribution a certain percentage (4% in 2016 and 4.5% in 2015) of its endowment fund's average fair value over the prior twelve quarters.
+The Organization has a policy of appropriating for distribution a certain percentage (4% in 2017 and 2016) of its endowment fund's average fair value over the prior twelve quarters.
 In establishing this policy, the Organization considered the long-term expected return on its endowment.
-This is consistent
+This is consistent with the